jaredpalmer/formik/docs/api/formik.md

 - `<Formik children>`
 - ~~`<Formik render>`~~ Deprecated in 2.x

-Each render methods will be passed the same props:
+Each one of the render methods will be passed the same props:

 #### `dirty: boolean`